Paul-Louis Simond: Career

+A 2022 study of Simond's notebooks and correspondence found that his actual experiment involved three healthy rats, of which only one died from the plague; he did not report the two survivors.
+He further did not report that fleas were able to escape the jar.
+His report also fails to mention that he was aware of experiments by Japanese bacteriologist Ogata, who had shown one year earlier that squashed fleas from plague-infected rats could transmit the disease to other rats.

 From 1898 to 1901 Simond served as director of the Pasteur Institute in Saigon organizing a modern vaccine service; he received the distinction of Knight of the Legion of Honour.
 From 1901 to 1905 he participated on a mission to study yellow fever in Brazil where he and his colleagues confirmed the results that the U.S. Army Commission led by Walter Reed had just obtained in Cuba.
 These revealed that the amaril virus is the pathogen present in the blood of patients, and that this virus can be conveyed to humans by the mosquito species, Stegomyia fasciata (later renamed Aedes aegypti).
 In 1908-09 he conducted yellow fever research in Martinique.
 From 1911 to 1913 he served as Director of the Imperial Bacteriology Research Institute in Constantinople.
 In 1917, Simond was installed in Valence to study tuberculosis.

 Simond also had a keen interest in botany; during his stay as a colonial doctor in Indochina from 1914 until 1917, he collected orchids and had a local artist create watercolor paintings of them.
 He amassed a collection of 226 watercolor paintings of 3,226 different species of orchids which were presented to the Phanerogamie of the Muséum national d'histoire naturelle on 1947.